This manual is for Lziprecover (version 1.23, 21 January 2022).

 Example 5: Decompress 'file.lz' partially until 10 KiB of decompressed data are produced.

 Example 6: Decompress 'file.lz' partially from decompressed byte at offset 10000 to decompressed byte at offset 14999 (5000 bytes are produced).

 lziprecover -D 10000-15000 file.lz

-Example 5: Repair small errors in the file 'file.lz'.
+Example 7: Repair small errors in the file 'file.lz'.
 (Indented lines are abridged diagnostic messages from lziprecover).

-lziprecover -v -R file.lz Copy of input file repaired successfully. mv file_fixed.lz file.lz
+lziprecover -v -R file.lz Copy of input file repaired successfully. lziprecover -tv file_fixed.lz file_fixed.lz: ok mv file_fixed.lz file.lz

-Example 6: Split the multi-member file 'file.lz' and write each member in its own `recXXXXXfile.lz' file.
+Example 8: Split the multimember file 'file.lz' and write each member in its own 'recXXXfile.lz' file.
 Then use 'lziprecover -t' to test the integrity of the resulting files.

 lziprecover -s file.lz lziprecover -tv rec*file.lz